OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ![Rubric Grader task pane add-in in OneNote Online](readme-images/rubric-grader.png)

 ## Prerequisites
 - A test notebook from the OneNote team.
-See [Getting started with OneNote add-ins (Preview)] for more information about developing OneNote add-ins during the initial preview period.
+See [Getting started with OneNote add-ins (Preview)] for more information about developing OneNote add-ins during the initial, limited preview period.

 - Git.
 Install it from [https://git-scm.com/download](https://git-scm.com/download).